 I use the Wolfram Language for analysis, which allows me to sample and search the dataset around particular topics of discussion.
 As I randomly perused based on hashtags in the discussion graph above, I realized how difficult moderating this kind of conversation would be.
 For example, consider the post below:

 The author of the post is sharing a book on guerilla warfare that is available on Amazon.
 I can look up the post author by their user ID, and from their other posts and comments it is obvious that they are trying to incite guerilla warriors to attack the “deep state”.
-Amazon is wise to not provide a platform for this information to disseminate digitally, but are they simply pushing these people back to the printing press?
-And at what point does a book on guerilla warfare become too dangerous to provide a platform to?
-These are questions that I don’t think will be answered consistently for a long time, and will instead be decided by the pressure of public outrage every time a mass shooting or violent protest breaks out.
+Amazon is wise to not provide a platform for this information to disseminate digitally, but is it simply pushing people back to the printing press?

 The next viral hashtag

 The hashtags related to civil war are frequently associated with the Boogaloo movement and the campaign of Donald Trump.
-This is particularly frightening for those of us living in America — I am predicting we will see the real-world effects of this radicalization within the coming months.
+It is possible we will see the real-world effects of this radicalization within the coming months.

 The QAnon conspiracy

-There are a substantial number of Americans (at least 100,000 on Parler and two sitting US congresswomen) who believe there is a vast global conspiracy by a cabal of Satan-worshipping pedophiles to consolidate power, and that Donald Trump is secretly trying to bring them down.
+There are a substantial number of Americans (including two sitting US congresswomen) who believe there is a vast global conspiracy by a cabal of Satan-worshipping pedophiles to consolidate power, and that Donald Trump is secretly trying to bring them down.
 One distinct feature of the QAnon conspiracy is how new layers of rationalization are continuously added through widely disseminated videos — unlike the moon landing conspiracies, QAnon’s purported conspiracy is ongoing, and continuously adapting to current events.
 As the theory evolves, it provides opportunities for anyone on the Internet to insert more dangerous ideas into it.

 This is a popular QAnon post taken from a random sample of the dataset.
-It has been viewed over 181,000 times, reposted over a thousand times, upvoted over a thousand times, and has a truly spectacular thread of 319 comments attached to it, of which ~10% explicitly call for the murder of George Soros, and over half express contempt toward the Black Lives Matter movement.
+It has been viewed over 181,000 times, reposted over a thousand times, upvoted over a thousand times, and has 319 comments attached to it.

 You can now read part 2 in which the data indicates that a political campaign and a super PAC shoveled over a quarter million dollars into Parler in the span of one month after the election.